Understanding Python Queues: FIFO, LIFO, Priority Queues, and Multithreading Usage Explained

 Basic Usage

-The FIFO queue is the most common type.
-It can be easily implemented using queue.Queue.
-Here’s a simple example:
+A FIFO queue is the most commonly used queue type.
+You can easily implement one with queue.Queue.
+Below is a basic example:

 import queue